department-of-veterans-affairs/vets-website/content/pages/education/gi-bill/survivors-dependent-assistance.md

 - The Marine Gunnery Sergeant John David Fry Scholarship (Fry Scholarship) is for children and spouses of Servicemembers who died in the line of duty after September 10, 2001.
 [Get more information about the Fry Scholarship](/education/gi-bill/survivors-dependent-assistance/fry-scholarship/).
 - The Survivors' and Dependents' Educational Assistance (DEA) program offers education and training to qualified dependents of Veterans who are permanently and totally disabled due to a service-related condition or who died while on active duty or as a result of a service-related condition.
 [Get more information about the DEA program](/education/gi-bill/survivors-dependent-assistance/dependents-education/).

-You may qualify for both of these programs, but you can use only 1 of them.
+You may qualify for both of these programs, but you can use only one of them.
 You’ll have to pick one when you apply.
 Once you make this decision, you can't change your mind.

-**Exception:** As a beneficiary, you can't use the same qualifying event for more than 1 benefit unless you are a child of a Servicemember who died in the line of duty before August 1, 2011.
+**Exception:** As a beneficiary, you can't use the same qualifying event for more than one benefit unless you are a child of a Servicemember who died in the line of duty before August 1, 2011.

 <div class="va-table-overflow">
 <table class="va-table-explanatory">